Googling “Wedding Photographer” is overwhelming. You’ll find websites for local studios, sketchy ads, and pages and pages of listings on The Knot.

 Even more photos??
 Sign me up!

-Talk to your photographer about your timeline, your venue, and the flow of your day to decide whether or not you need or could benefit from having a second photographer on your wedding day.
+Talk to your photographer about your timeline, your venue, and the flow of your day to decide whether you could benefit from having a second photographer on your wedding day.

-After you feel like you understand your photographer options – both their personalities and their work – just go with your gut and don’t overthink it.
-You got this!
+After you understand your photographer options – both their personalities and their work – go with your gut and don’t overthink it.
+You’ve got this!

-One last tip – Here are some ways to start your for a wedding photographer, aside from the obvious places (Google, The Knot).
+One last tip – Here are some ways to start looking for a wedding photographer, aside from the obvious places (Google, The Knot).